 Breathalyzer refusal suspensions carry a $500.00 reinstatement fee and they are not automatically terminated if the driver is acquitted of the OUI charge or if the drunk driving charge is dismissed.
 Instead, the DUI defendant who prevails in court by getting a not guilty verdict or a dismissal of the operating under the influence charge is entitled to file a motion with the district court, seeking a court order to reinstate his or her driver’s license.

 The dismissal or not guilty alone will not automatically terminate the chemical test refusal suspension.
 Instead, a judge must determine that reinstatement of the license and returning the defendant to the roadways will not likely endanger public safety.
 The motion for return of a license must be heard by the judge who presided over the OUI trial in the District Court which has jurisdiction over the offense location.
+The motion must be filed immediately after the entry of the NG verdict or the dismissal.

 At license restoration hearings, there is a presumption that the license should be returned.
 The District Attorney’s Office will have the opportunity to oppose reinstatement by showing that returning the driver’s license would jeopardize public safety.
 It is very important to be well prepared for these hearings and not to rush into them.
 A good lawyer will have prepared evidence and arguments to show how a license reinstatement would not risk public safety.
 With CTR license suspensions ranging from 6 months to life, these suspension hearings can be very important.